-The Planning and Organizational Effectiveness committee five district committees then submits their its act on prioritized recommendations to Resource Allocation Request(s).
-Budget Modification District Services and Operations submit priority resource recommendations as a Reorganization Request (Reorg).
-Once the Reorg is routed through the approval process, - Chancellor's Cabinet will review and act on Reorg.
+The five district committees then submits their its Budget Modification District Services and Operations submit priority resource recommendations as a Reorganization Request (Reorg), if the request relates to personnel.
+Once the Reorg is routed through the approval process,- Chancellor's Cabinet will review and act on Reorg.
 The Reorg is provided to District Council as a recommendation to the -Chancellor.